hrishioa/async-interval-queue/README.md

 A simple, no dependencies queue for scheduling jobs to run on an interval.
 Built originally to space out API requests and to minimize code changes when used.
 Simply replace any async call with the add function, and you get a promise that returns the expected value when the job is run.

+The queue is also able to requeue a job if it fails, to a variable number of retries specific to the job.

 The queue also includes a decorator (not supported in JS yet, so no fancy @ notation) to wrap commonly used functions.

 A sharded version of this queue that can support cluster workloads is published on npm as [sharded-interval-queue](https://www.npmjs.com/package/sharded-interval-queue).